froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 * Task 1: Set up and enable disaster recovery with Azure Site Recovery and monitor the progress.
 * Task 2: Perform a disaster recovery drill, create recovery plan and run a test failover.
-* Task 3: Run a production failover from Germany West Central to Sweden Central region and failback again from Sweden to Germany.
+* Task 3: Run a production failover from France Central to Sweden Central region and failback again from Sweden to France.

-## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the Germany West Central Region to the Sweden Central Region
+## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the France Central Region to the Sweden Central Region

 <details close>
-<summary>💡 Enable replication with Azure Site recovery for the Virtual Machine in the Germany West Central Region to the Sweden Central Region</summary>
+<summary>💡 Enable replication with Azure Site recovery for the Virtual Machine in the France Central Region to the Sweden Central Region</summary>
 <br>

 Navigate to **Recovery Services Vault** in the Sweden Central (mh-swedencentral-asrvault) which we created in the first Challenge.
 In the **Protected Items**, select **Replicated Items**.
 Then select **Replicate** and from the dropdown list select **Azure virtual machines**.
 The following pane will apprear: